 Since first working with Mathematica 2.2 in 1996, most of Grigory Fridman’s research publications have been produced using Mathematica.
-He began teaching his “Programming in Mathematica” course in 2000.
-His courses “Numerical Methods” and “Higher and Linear Algebra” are also heavily based on Mathematica.
-His research projects include optimal overbooking modeling for airline revenue management, demand-driven scheduling of movies in a multiplex, and implementing Mathematica in higher education.
+He began teaching his Programming in Mathematica course in 2000.
+His courses Numerical Methods, Higher and Linear Algebra and Revenue Management are also heavily based on Mathematica.
+His research projects include optimal overbooking modeling for airline revenue management, demand-driven scheduling of movies in a multiplex, mathematical logistics problems and implementing Mathematica in higher education.

 Doctor of Sciences in Applied Mathematics and Fluid Mechanics, SMTU